tlbueno/k8s-resources-setup/README.md

 # k8s-resources-setup
-A set kubernetes resources to easily get deployed on kubernetes cluster
+A set resources to easily get deployed on kubernetes or openshift cluster

 The goal of this project is to have a simple way to prepare a kubernetes or openshift cluster with some basic resources/tools for tests, experiments and proof of concepts.